yoannchb-pro/scanfr/README.md

-# Scanfr 1.0.1
+# Scanfr 1.0.3
 ## 🎉 Update
-- BUG correcttion for reading, nextPage and previousPage
+- BUG correcttion to get the volumes
-- Method added : goToPage
-- Improvement

 ## 📖 Description
 It's a scrapper for https://www.scan-fr.cc/